Written by Lyne Desruisseaux

 For the holiday season each year, I make an advent calendar for our two kids.
 It's made up of Christmas themed daily activities: baking cookies, making decorations, writing greeting cards.
-Each year, the one that generates the most interest is volunteering!
+The one that generates the most interest is volunteering!

 Giving is a part of the values that I want to pass on to our kids.
 Donating our time is sometimes more precious and meaningful than giving money.
 In addition to fulfilling a need, it creates an unmatched feeling of satisfaction.